Public Transport: Frequently asked questions

 What are Coastal Buses?

-Pembrokeshire Coastal Bus Services are local bus services that travel along the coast, seven days a week during the summer and three days a week during the winter, to access walks, beaches, boat trips, local villages and attractions.
+Pembrokeshire Coastal Bus Services are local bus services that travel along the coast, seven days a week during the summer and two days a week during the winter, to access walks, beaches, boat trips, local villages and attractions.
 There are 5 in all

 Poppit Rocket -service 405